solo-io/supergloo/docs/content/setup/kind_setup.md

 ---
-title: "Using Kind for Gloo Mesh Setup"
+title: "Gloo Mesh Setup Using Kind"
 menuTitle: Using Kind
 description: Deploying clusters with Kind for a Gloo Mesh Setup
-weight: 11
+weight: 1
 ---

 The installation of Gloo Mesh assumes that you have access to at least one Kubernetes cluster, and preferably two for following the multi-cluster guides.
 If you do not have access to remote clusters, you can instead spin up two local clusters using Kubernetes in Docker (Kind).
 Be aware that this will use a significant amount of RAM when both clusters are running with Istio and Gloo Mesh installed.
 We recommend a workstation with a minimum of 16GB, preferably 32GB if possible.

 This guide will walk you through deploying two Kind clusters referred to as the `mgmt-cluster` and `remote-cluster`.
 The mgmt-cluster will host the Gloo Mesh installation as well as a deployment of Istio.
 The remote-cluster will run Istio only, and will be used in later guides to demonstrate the multi-cluster management capabilities of Gloo Mesh.

-### Using Kind
+### Create your Kind Clusters

 Before you run Kind on your local workstation, you will need the following pre-requisites: